This meet is part of CROC's Summer Classic Series. Click here for current standings and information about the series.

 You can help out AND still run your course of choice

+For descriptions of volunteer jobs, see the Volunteer pages.
 Please contact the meet director at the email on the bottom of this page if you'd like to volunteer at this event.
-For more details, see the Volunteer pages.

-Results are posted to the Events & Results web page a few days after the event.
+Results, split times and Winsplits link are posted to the Events & Results web page a day or two after the event.